I use croakers—lively ones—for bait because the bite “cleans up.”

 I prefer to fish deep structure during the hot months, but an afternoon squall had come through with wind blowing most of the night.
 With that in mind, I thought some fish would be active for a short while in the morning before the sun got up good.
 I was right.
 We boated ten or so nice fish before it was really light enough for me to turn off the stern light.

-The fish all came on live shrimp under popping corks except for two that I got to strike on a topwater plug.
+The fish all came when using live bait, shrimp to be exact, under popping corks except for two I got to strike on a topwater plug.
 We could have worked the area for more, but I made up my mind to move toward some deeper structure.
 So, off we went.

 The next stop was a sunken vessel in the Mississippi Sound that rested in about 12 feet of water.
 I located the wreck with my GPS and the side imaging feature of my Humminbird 1198.
 We anchored the boat 100 feet upcurrent of the structure.
 The wind was still calm, so we were able to make very natural drifts back to the structure with slip-cork rigs.